Charlie Conerly: College career

 Conerly attended and played college football at the University of Mississippi (Ole Miss).
 He started at Ole Miss in 1942, but left to serve as a Marine in the South Pacific during World War II where he fought in the Battle of Guam.

 He returned to Mississippi in 1946 and led the team to their first Southeastern Conference (SEC) championship in 1947.
 During that season, he led the nation in pass completions with 133, rushed for nine touchdowns and passed for 18 more, was a consensus All-American selection, and was named Player of the Year by the Helms Athletic Foundation.
-He played the halfback position for the Rebels.
-He earned consensus All-America in 1947 when he led the Rebels to a record of 9–2 including a 13–9 win over TCU in the Delta Bowl at Crump Stadium in Memphis, Tennessee.
+As an outstanding quarterback played the for the Rebels, Conerly earned consensus All-America recognition in 1947 when he led the Rebels to a record of 9–2, including a 13–9 win over TCU in the Delta Bowl at Crump Stadium in Memphis, Tennessee.

 Conerly's 1947 squad had upset wins over Kentucky (14–7 in Oxford), Florida (14–6 in Jacksonville, Florida), LSU (20–18 in Baton Rouge), and Tennessee (43–13 in Memphis).
 He placed fourth in the Heisman Trophy balloting and was a two-time All SEC performer.
 He was named Player of the Year and Back of the Year of the SEC in 1947.
 He set numerous school records and still ranked 12th in 2008 in career total offense with 3,076 yards.
 He was ranked 12th in career passing with 2,313 yards and 26 TDs.

 Conerly also played baseball at Ole Miss, where he hit .467 in 1948 and was offered a professional contract.

 Professional career

-Conerly was drafted in the 13th round of the 1945 NFL Draft by the Washington Redskins.
+Conerly was drafted in the 13th round of the 1945 NFL draft by the Washington Redskins.
 He played his entire career with the New York Giants as a quarterback, where he was a two-time Pro Bowl selection in 1950 and 1956 and was NFL's Most Valuable Player in 1959 by the Newspaper Enterprise Association.
 Conerly was named NFL "Rookie of the Year" in 1948, a season when he set many Giants rookie franchise records that still stand.
 He led the Giants to three NFL Championship games in four seasons (1956, 1958–1959), including a 47–7 victory over the Chicago Bears in the 1956 NFL Championship Game.
 During his professional career, he earned the alliterative nickname "Chucking Charlie Conerly".

-The Hit

-On November 20, 1960 at Yankee Stadium in The Bronx, Conerly played a small role in one of the most famed plays in NFL history, known as The Hit.
-In the fourth quarter of a tied game against the Philadelphia Eagles, Conerly threw a short forward pass to Giants running back Frank Gifford, who was clothes-line tackled by Eagles linebacker Chuck Bednarik.
-Gifford immediately fell to the ground unconscious, was removed from the field by stretcher, and was transported to a local hospital, where he was diagnosed with a severe concussion.
-The concussion forced Gifford into an 18-month-long retirement until he had recuperated sufficiently to later return with the Giants.